Big Ass Extreme Bash: Night one

 The opening bout of night one was a tag team match in which Chris Michaels and Kendo Nagasaki defeated Damien Stone and Joel Hartgood, with Michaels pinning Stone.
 After the match, the Sandman came to the ring and caned all the competitors.

 Following the opening match, Shane Douglas gave an interview, but was taunted by Brian Pillman who was sitting in the audience, resulting in a brawl.
 ECW commissioner Tod Gordon then had a confrontation with Bill Alfonso which resulted in Alfonso and Taz attacking Gordon until Bam Bam Bigelow appeared to save him.

 The second bout was a singles match between J.T.
 Smith and Hack Meyers, with Smith winning by pinfall.

 Sabu wrestled 2 Cold Scorpio to a time limit draw on night one of Big Ass Extreme Bash, then defeated Big Titan on night two.

 The third bout was a singles match between Cactus Jack and Chris Jericho.
 Jericho scored an upset victory by pinning Cactus Jack with a bridging German suplex.
 Following the match, Cactus Jack – who was leaving ECW the following night to join the World Wrestling Federation – attempted to give a farewell speech, but was met with chants of "you sold out".

-The four match was a singles match between Taz and Mikey Whipwreck, with Taz winning by submission after applying the Tazmission.
+The fourth match was a singles match between Taz and Mikey Whipwreck, with Taz winning by submission after applying the Tazmission.
 After the match, Taz refused to relinquish the hold until Bam Bam Bigelow entered the ring; Taz then gave Bigelow a chop block and applied the Tazmission to him.